-If parents of summer born children (born between 1 April 2019 and 31 August 2019) wish them to be admitted to the Reception year in the term following their fifth birthday, rather than year 1, then parents should submit a written request providing reasons for seeking a place outside of the normal age group and any supporting evidence from relevant professionals.
+If parents of summer born children (born between 1 April and 31 August) wish them to be admitted to the Reception year in the term following their fifth birthday, rather than year 1, then parents should submit a written request providing reasons for seeking a place outside of the normal age group and any supporting evidence from relevant professionals.
+There is a from to do this on the Newcastle City Council website www.newcastle.gov.uk

-Requests must be submitted before the closing date for Reception applications in the child's normal age group in good time for the LA to notify the school, and for the Board of Governors/Academy Trust to consider the request and inform the parent of the outcome before the closing date for the normal age group.
-In other words, for children due to start school in September 2023 where the parent wishes the child to delay admission until 2024, parents must submit their requests well before 15 January 2023.
+Requests must be submitted before the closing date for Reception applications in the child's normal age group in good time for the LA to notify the school, and for the

+Board of Governors/Academy Trust to consider the request and inform the parent of the outcome before the closing date for the normal age group.
+In other words, for children due to start school in September 2025 where the parent wishes the child to delay admission until 2026, parents should submit their requests well before 15 January 2025.
 The Governing Body/Academy Trust will consider each case individually.